gknox79/customer-analytics/README.md

 # Customer Analytics

-This repo hosts the course content of Customer Analytics, taught at Tilburg University by George Knox
+This repo hosts the course content of Customer Analytics, taught at Tilburg University by George Knox.
+Corrections and comments are always welcome.

 ## Course Description